kbgar24/click-translate-extension/README.md

-# quick-language
+# ClickTranslate
-My first Chrome Extension - Allows users to double click on a word and see it's translation
+A Chrome Extension - Allows users to double click on a word and see it's translation